Configuration#

 Kernel Settings#

-Backward-pass compilation can be disabled by passing an argument into the @wp.kernel
+Backward-pass compilation can be disabled on a per-kernel basis by passing the enable_backward argument into the @wp.kernel decorator

 as in the following example: